javiverdu/Keensy/docs/README.md

 **Q) Why did you do this?**

-A) My main purpose was to create the best budget fully customizable keyboard you can get
+A) My main purpose was to create the best budget fully customizable keyboard you can get and the most accesible proyect for beginners

 **Q) What is a layout?**